PlayFab/MpsPowershell/MpsPowershell/docs/Update-PfBuildRegion.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BUILDREGIONS <IBuildRegionParams[]>: The updated region configuration that should be applied to the specified build.
+BUILDREGION <IBuildRegionParams>: The updated region configuration that should be applied to the specified build.
   - `MaxServers <Single>`: The maximum number of multiplayer servers for the region.
   - `Region <String>`: The build region.
   - `StandbyServers <Single>`: The number of standby multiplayer servers for the region.
+  - `[DynamicStandbySettings <IDynamicStandbySettings>]`: Optional settings to control dynamic adjustment of standby target.
+If not specified, dynamic standby is disabled
+    - `IsEnabled <Boolean>`: When true, dynamic standby will be enabled
-  - `[DynamicStandbySettingDynamicFloorMultiplierThresholds <IDynamicStandbyThreshold[]>]`: List of auto standing by trigger values and corresponding standing by multiplier.
+    - `[DynamicFloorMultiplierThresholds <IDynamicStandbyThreshold[]>]`: List of auto standing by trigger values and corresponding standing by multiplier.
 Defaults to 1.5X at 50%, 3X at 25%, and 4X at 5%
       - `Multiplier <Single>`: When the trigger threshold is reached, multiply by this value
       - `TriggerThresholdPercentage <Single>`: The multiplier will be applied when the actual standby divided by target standby floor is less than this value
-  - `[DynamicStandbySettingIsEnabled <Boolean?>]`: When true, dynamic standby will be enabled
-  - `[DynamicStandbySettingRampDownSeconds <Single?>]`: The time it takes to reduce target standing by to configured floor value after an increase.
+    - `[RampDownSeconds <Single?>]`: The time it takes to reduce target standing by to configured floor value after an increase.
 Defaults to 30 minutes
+  - `[ScheduledStandbySettings <IScheduledStandbySettings>]`: Optional settings to set the standby target to specified values during the supplied schedules
-  - `[ScheduledStandbySettingIsEnabled <Boolean?>]`: When true, scheduled standby will be enabled
+    - `IsEnabled <Boolean>`: When true, scheduled standby will be enabled
-  - `[ScheduledStandbySettingScheduleList <ISchedule[]>]`: A list of non-overlapping schedules
+    - `[ScheduleList <ISchedule[]>]`: A list of non-overlapping schedules
       - `EndTime <String>`: The date and time in UTC at which the schedule ends.
 If IsRecurringWeekly is true, this schedule will keep renewing for future weeks until disabled or removed.
       - `IsDisabled <Boolean>`: Disables the schedule.
       - `IsRecurringWeekly <Boolean>`: If true, the StartTime and EndTime will get renewed every week.
       - `StartTime <String>`: The date and time in UTC at which the schedule starts.
       - `TargetStandby <Single>`: The standby target to maintain for the duration of the schedule.
       - `[Description <String>]`: A short description about this schedule.
 For example, "Game launch on July 15th".

+BUILDREGIONS <IBuildRegionParams[]>: The updated region configuration that should be applied to the specified build.
+  - `MaxServers <Single>`: The maximum number of multiplayer servers for the region.
+  - `Region <String>`: The build region.
+  - `StandbyServers <Single>`: The number of standby multiplayer servers for the region.
+  - `[DynamicStandbySettings <IDynamicStandbySettings>]`: Optional settings to control dynamic adjustment of standby target.
+If not specified, dynamic standby is disabled
+    - `IsEnabled <Boolean>`: When true, dynamic standby will be enabled
-DYNAMICSTANDBYSETTINGDYNAMICFLOORMULTIPLIERTHRESHOLDS <IDynamicStandbyThreshold[]>: List of auto standing by trigger values and corresponding standing by multiplier.
+    - `[DynamicFloorMultiplierThresholds <IDynamicStandbyThreshold[]>]`: List of auto standing by trigger values and corresponding standing by multiplier.
 Defaults to 1.5X at 50%, 3X at 25%, and 4X at 5%
       - `Multiplier <Single>`: When the trigger threshold is reached, multiply by this value
       - `TriggerThresholdPercentage <Single>`: The multiplier will be applied when the actual standby divided by target standby floor is less than this value
+    - `[RampDownSeconds <Single?>]`: The time it takes to reduce target standing by to configured floor value after an increase.
+Defaults to 30 minutes
+  - `[ScheduledStandbySettings <IScheduledStandbySettings>]`: Optional settings to set the standby target to specified values during the supplied schedules
+    - `IsEnabled <Boolean>`: When true, scheduled standby will be enabled

-SCHEDULEDSTANDBYSETTINGSCHEDULELIST <ISchedule[]>: A list of non-overlapping schedules
+    - `[ScheduleList <ISchedule[]>]`: A list of non-overlapping schedules
       - `EndTime <String>`: The date and time in UTC at which the schedule ends.
 If IsRecurringWeekly is true, this schedule will keep renewing for future weeks until disabled or removed.
       - `IsDisabled <Boolean>`: Disables the schedule.
       - `IsRecurringWeekly <Boolean>`: If true, the StartTime and EndTime will get renewed every week.
       - `StartTime <String>`: The date and time in UTC at which the schedule starts.
       - `TargetStandby <Single>`: The standby target to maintain for the duration of the schedule.
       - `[Description <String>]`: A short description about this schedule.
 For example, "Game launch on July 15th".

 UPDATEBUILDREGIONREQUEST <IUpdateBuildRegionRequest>: Updates a multiplayer server build's region.
   - `BuildId <String>`: The guid string ID of the build we want to update regions for.
+  - `BuildRegion <IBuildRegionParams>`: The updated region configuration that should be applied to the specified build.
-  - `BuildRegionMaxServers <Single>`: The maximum number of multiplayer servers for the region.
+    - `MaxServers <Single>`: The maximum number of multiplayer servers for the region.
-  - `BuildRegionRegion <String>`: The build region.
+    - `Region <String>`: The build region.
-  - `BuildRegionStandbyServers <Single>`: The number of standby multiplayer servers for the region.
+    - `StandbyServers <Single>`: The number of standby multiplayer servers for the region.
-  - `[CustomTags <IAny>]`: The optional custom tags associated with the request (e.g. build number, external trace identifiers, etc.).
+    - `[DynamicStandbySettings <IDynamicStandbySettings>]`: Optional settings to control dynamic adjustment of standby target.
+If not specified, dynamic standby is disabled
+      - `IsEnabled <Boolean>`: When true, dynamic standby will be enabled
-  - `[DynamicStandbySettingDynamicFloorMultiplierThresholds <IDynamicStandbyThreshold[]>]`: List of auto standing by trigger values and corresponding standing by multiplier.
+      - `[DynamicFloorMultiplierThresholds <IDynamicStandbyThreshold[]>]`: List of auto standing by trigger values and corresponding standing by multiplier.
 Defaults to 1.5X at 50%, 3X at 25%, and 4X at 5%
         - `Multiplier <Single>`: When the trigger threshold is reached, multiply by this value
         - `TriggerThresholdPercentage <Single>`: The multiplier will be applied when the actual standby divided by target standby floor is less than this value
-  - `[DynamicStandbySettingIsEnabled <Boolean?>]`: When true, dynamic standby will be enabled
-  - `[DynamicStandbySettingRampDownSeconds <Single?>]`: The time it takes to reduce target standing by to configured floor value after an increase.
+      - `[RampDownSeconds <Single?>]`: The time it takes to reduce target standing by to configured floor value after an increase.
 Defaults to 30 minutes
+    - `[ScheduledStandbySettings <IScheduledStandbySettings>]`: Optional settings to set the standby target to specified values during the supplied schedules
-  - `[ScheduledStandbySettingIsEnabled <Boolean?>]`: When true, scheduled standby will be enabled
+      - `IsEnabled <Boolean>`: When true, scheduled standby will be enabled
-  - `[ScheduledStandbySettingScheduleList <ISchedule[]>]`: A list of non-overlapping schedules
+      - `[ScheduleList <ISchedule[]>]`: A list of non-overlapping schedules
         - `EndTime <String>`: The date and time in UTC at which the schedule ends.
 If IsRecurringWeekly is true, this schedule will keep renewing for future weeks until disabled or removed.
         - `IsDisabled <Boolean>`: Disables the schedule.
         - `IsRecurringWeekly <Boolean>`: If true, the StartTime and EndTime will get renewed every week.
         - `StartTime <String>`: The date and time in UTC at which the schedule starts.
         - `TargetStandby <Single>`: The standby target to maintain for the duration of the schedule.
         - `[Description <String>]`: A short description about this schedule.
 For example, "Game launch on July 15th".
+  - `[CustomTags <IAny>]`: The optional custom tags associated with the request (e.g. build number, external trace identifiers, etc.).

 UPDATEBUILDREGIONSREQUEST <IUpdateBuildRegionsRequest>: Updates a multiplayer server build's regions.
   - `BuildId <String>`: The guid string ID of the build we want to update regions for.